“History doesn’t repeat itself, but it often rhymes,” Mark Twain is supposed to have said.

 What has been will be again, what has been done will be done again; there is nothing new under the sun.

-It was Solomon’s words that surfaced in my mind on New Year's Eve as the last hours of 2018 bled away.
+Solomon’s words surfaced in my mind on New Year's Eve as the last hours of 2018 bled away.
 I stared glumly into the bathroom mirror at yet another volcanic eruption studding my 51-year-old mug, echoes of my pimply-faced adolescence ping-ponging in my brain.
 Zits don’t ordinarily occupy the same territory as hard-won wrinkles - nor should one ever need reading glasses to properly inspect them.

 I have my oncologist to thank for this acned absurdity.
 One year ago, as 2018 rose unsteadily from the ashes of 2017, the stubborn beast of a cancer in my head reincarnated itself alongside the new year, thumbing its nose at all previous efforts to slay it.
 I wasn’t keen to risk another craniotomy after four mighty kicks at that can; I’m all for being “open-minded”, but preferably not surgically.
 So, after lengthy discussion with my cancer specialist, I took a flyer on a novel drug, armed with lotions and potions to keep the inevitable side effects at bay.
 Read the rest of this entry »